Quantum symmetry in multigraphs (part I): Quantum symmetry in multigraphs

-It is not enough to only consider $C(V^s)-L^2(E)-C(V^t)$ bimodularity to capture the whole picture of quantum symmetry of $(V,E)$.
-There does exist non-isomorphic graphs which have non-isomorphic quantum automorphism groups but isomorphic $C(V^s)-L^2(E)-C(V^t)$ bimodule structure.
+It is not enough to only consider $C(V^s)-L^2(E)-C(V^t)$ bimodule structure as there does exist non-isomorphic single edged graphs which have non-isomorphic quantum automorphism groups but isomorphic $C(V^s)-L^2(E)-C(V^t)$ bimodule structure.
 See the graphs in figure \ref{Two graphs with isomorphic $C(V^s)-L^2(E)-C(V^t)$ bimodule structure.} for example, where the left one does not have any quantum symmetry (in Banica's sense) but the right one does have.